ZAMRI94/PipwaveSDKAndroid/README.md

 # PipwaveSDKAndroid

-Android SDK that will call Pipwave APi to render payment selection.
+Android SDK that will call Pipwave API to render payment selection.

 Visit http://merchant.pipwave.com for more details